Building the ultimate sales stack: 30 tools you should know

 If you’re looking for a fast way to get or verify email addresses, Hunter is the tool for you.
 This easy-to-use sales prospecting tool can help you find the email address of almost any professional.
 You can search by name and company, do bulk searches with lists, or do a domain search to find all the email addresses in a company.
 And it even recently released a basic cold email tool called Campaigns for sending a low volume of sales emails.

-Hunter also has a handy Firefox add-on that allows you to search for email addresses without even opening another window.
+Hunter also has a handy Firefox add-on that allows you to search for email addresses without even opening another window, a popular Chrome extension, plus an Email Verifier.

 Cost: Free version for up to 50 requests per month.
 Paid versions start at $49 per month.